-Wheels - Wheels generally have chemical compositions and mechanical properties very similar to those of rail steels.
+Wheels generally have chemical compositions and mechanical properties very similar to those of rail steels.
 However, there is one significant difference in their performance requirements: wheels are expected to experience very elevated tread surface temperatures due to emergency and drag tread brake application.
-To the extent that tread temperatures exceed 700 deg $C^{13}$ , there is the possibility that the tread surface could be resolutionized to austenite.
+To the extent that tread temperatures exceed 1,292°F (700°C), there is the possibility that the tread surface could be resolutionized to austenite.
 Except in very long drag braking periods where the rim and outer portion of the plate may be heated enough to slow rim cooling, there appears to be the possibility that the resolutionized rim surface might be chilled rapidly enough to avoid any bainite nose and form martensite upon cooling.
 Alloy compositions that promote bainite nose occurrence and shift the pearlite nose to much longer times will be especially prone to martensite formation upon chill cooling to room temperature.
 It may well be that any composition that allows lower baintite to be formed (under a pearlite nose) by in-line hardening processes cannot be used in wheels that could undergo sufficient tread heating to resolutionize the metal.

-However, perhaps an upper bainite rim could be produced by a modified in-line quenching practice which sought to continuously cool the wheel rim.
+However, perhaps an upper bainite rim could be produced by a modified in-line quenching practice, which sought to continuously cool the wheel rim.
 The alloy needed to work with such a process most probably would still need to have molybdenum (and boron) present.
 This would allow (upper) bainite to be the preferred transformation product.
 However, the bainite nose would need to extend (leftward on the transformation diagram) to such short times that even under chill quenching conditions the bainite nose would act to shield the alloy from the martensite transformation.
 This implies rather low carbon contents with sufficient alloying additions to achieve the needed strength.
-This author thinks that alloys to meet these requirements currently are under development for turnout and crossing frog applications at the Oregon Graduate Institute under the direction of P. Clayton (25).
+This author thinks that alloys to meet these requirements currently are under development for turnout and crossing frog applications at the Oregon Graduate Institute under the direction of P. Clayton [25].
 These alloys can contain substantial manganese (2 w/o), silicon (1.8 w/o), chromium (1.9 w/o), and nickel (up to 2 w/o) as well as 0.5 w/o molybdenum with boron.
 The carbon content is near 0.25 w/o.
-Bs values in the range of 440 to 545 deg C. have been reported for cooling rates as high as 25 deg C. per second (1500 deg C. per minute).
+B_s values in the range of 824° to 1,013°F (440° to 545°C) have been reported for cooling rates as high as 77°F (25°C) per second (2,732°F (1500°C) per minute)).

 Some of the alloy additions are costly.
-Perhaps leaner concentrations of the expensive alloy additions could be found that would still allow improved wheel hardness and toughness (the low carbon alloys tend to be tougher than the high carbon alloys) yet still allow the bainite nose to shield against transformation to martensite under chill quenching conditions.
-Indeed, a low carbon, 1.4 w/o nickel molybdenum-boron alloy of more modest silicon, manganese, and chromium has been reported by Cias (24).
-The CCT is shown in Figure 49.
-It exhibits a very extended bainite shelf (10 sec to 18,000 sec) at almost constant temperature (500 deg C. $\pm$ 5 deg C.) over a range of cooling rates from 1100 deg C./min to 1deg C./min.
+Perhaps leaner concentrations of the expensive alloy additions could be found that would still allow improved wheel hardness and toughness (the low carbon alloys tend to be tougher than the high carbon alloys), yet still allow the bainite nose to shield against transformation to martensite under chill quenching conditions.
+Indeed, a low carbon, 1.4 w/o nickel molybdenum-boron alloy of more modest silicon, manganese, and chromium has been reported by Cias [24].
+The CCT diagram is shown on Figure 49.
+It exhibits a very extended bainite shelf (10 seconds to 18,000 seconds) at almost constant temperature (500°C ± 5°C) over a range of cooling rates from 1100°C/minute to 1°C/minute.

-550 degrees C. is more likely to be a maximum temperature in severe brake application situations, but 700 degrees C. might be encountered under conditions where the brakes could be locked up.
+13 1,022°F (550°C) is more likely to be a maximum temperature in severe brake application situations, but 1,292°F (700°C) might be encountered under conditions where the brakes could be locked up.